Skip to main content

 Esports

-Competitive video gaming played individually or in teams, often for prize pools or sponsorships.
-Some crypto platforms integrate NFTs or tokens into esports ecosystems for rewards and identity.
+Competitive video gaming where individuals or teams play for prizes or sponsorships.
+Some blockchain platforms integrate NFTs or tokens for player rewards and identity.

 ETH/BTC

-A trading pair that represents the value of Ethereum priced in Bitcoin.
-Traders use this pair to assess Ethereum’s strength relative to Bitcoin rather than fiat.
+A trading pair expressing the value of Ethereum relative to Bitcoin.
+It’s used to assess Ethereum’s market strength independent of fiat prices.

 Ethash